jajokine/Collaborative-Filtering-via-Gaussian-Mixtures/README.md

 The goal was to construct a model so that each user's rating profile would come from a mixture model, in the way that there are K types of users, and in the context of each user, we should sample a user type and then the rating profile from the Gaussian distribution associated with the type (i.e. modeling the probability distribution of each class with a Gaussian distribution).
-The mixture was then to be estimated with the Expectation Maximization (EM) algorithm in two steps: by iterately assigning users to types (E-step) and subsequently re-estimating the Gaussians associated with each type (M-step).
+The mixture was then to be estimated with the Expectation Maximization (EM) algorithm in two steps: by iterately assigning users to different types (E-step), and subsequently re-estimating the Gaussians associated with each type (M-step).
 Once the right mixture were to be found, it would be used to predict all the missing values in the movie-rating matrix.